burningion/fastapi-openid-connect-playground/README.md

 In Dopper, create an environment variable named `NGROK_AUTH_TOKEN` with your authorization token as its value, and `NGROK_DOMAIN` with your custom domain.
 (IE `fastapi-openid-connect.ngrok.io`)

+## Configure OAUTH 2.0 with Google

+You'lll need to register an OAuth 2.0 client with Google.

+Create two secrets in Doppler named `OAUTH2_CLIENT_ID` and `OAUTH2_CLIENT_SECRET`.
+These should replace our existing secrets.

 ## How it works

 When the project opens, `.gitpod.yml` runs a task that connects to doppler, injects your secrets, and starts up `uvicorn` and FastAPI: